haoheliu/haoheliu.github.io/index.md

         note: Presented our winner model CWS-PResUNet to the audience on 2021 ISMIR MDX workshop.
       - time: 2021-11-12 &#128100;
         note: Gave a tutorial talk (<a href="https://docs.google.com/presentation/d/1AnlvPYCcuUZ2AW-4Q4BNdakqzgajoe9ltr4QUAr2oWw/edit">slides</a>) on music source separation with Alexandre Defossez and Woosung Choi at the 2021 ISMIR MDX satellite event!
-      - time: 2021-10-26 &#128187;
-        note: Joined the Microsoft Research Asia as a research intern.
       - time: 2021-09-30 &#128100;
         note: Gave a talk on VENTURE 将门创投 (In Chinese) about the voicefixer I developed recently! [<a href="https://www.techbeat.net/talk-info?id=586">link</a>]
       - time: 2021-08-19 &#128195;